aculab-com/aculab-webrtc/interface.md

 `clientId` is the client identifier of the WebRTC client that the call will be connected to.
 `token` is an authenication token.
 These can be obtained using an Aculab Cloud webservice.
-`options`, when specified, is a AculabCloudCallOptions object.
+`options`, when specified, is an AculabCloudCallOptions object.

 This initiates a call to the specified Aculab Cloud WebRTC client.
 Call progress is reported by callbacks, these should be set on the object returned by this function.